Summary

-I assign a Hold investment rating to Lumen Technologies, Inc.'s (NYSE:NYSE:LUMN) shares.
+I assign a Hold investment rating to Lumen Technologies, Inc.'s (NYSE:NYSE:NYSE:LUMN) shares.
 In its fiscal 2021 10-K filing, LUMN calls itself one of "the largest providers of communications services to domestic and global enterprise customers" boasting a network of "190,000 on-net buildings and 500,000 route miles of fiber optic cable" worldwide.

 In my view, the new CEO appointment and potential changes to LUMN's dividend and capital allocation priorities are the key factors that will influence the stock's share price performance in the short term.
 Lumen Technologies' shares are likely to trade sideways in the near term, as investors sit on the sideline waiting for new initiatives announced by the new CEO and a confirmation of the company's future dividend policy.
 As such, a Hold rating for Lumen Technologies is appropriate.